 Not only is Portland famous for the amazing coffee found in our cafes, but Portland has a wealth of very influential and highly visible local coffee roasters many of whom are known nationally and internationally for high quality, excellent tasting coffees.

 Portland has well over a dozen independent coffee roasters and each is competing or branding itself in a different way.
 Some choose to roast only on vintage machines, some produce only single origin coffees as opposed to blended coffee, some roast only organic coffees, some roast for their own cafes exclusively and others choose to produce only small batch roasts sometimes referred to as 'boutique roasting'.

 For these roasters, coffee is an art form and the ultimate goal is to pay homage to the farm that produced it.
 To learn more about Portland's coffee scene, you'll want to become familiar with a few local publications such as Roast Magazine and Barista Magazine both of which are local Portland publications.

-Coava Roasters - 2011 winner of NW Regional Barista Competition and Brewers Cup and well known as the best coffee in Portland
+Coava Roasters - 2011, 2012 & 2013 winner of NW Regional Barista Competition and Brewers Cup.
+Hailed by Portland Monthly as: "The best coffee in Portland.
+Period."

 Spella Coffee Roasters

 Want to network, make new Portland friends or ask questions about your Portland neighborhood?